When Will I See You Again (Thomas Anders album)

-When Will I See You Again is the fourth studio album by singer-songwriter and producer Thomas Anders.
+When Will I See You Again is the fourth studio album by German singer-songwriter and producer Thomas Anders.
 It was released in 1993, and was produced by Ralf Stemmann and Christian De Walden (Amanda Lear).
 It features a remake of The Three Degrees' classics "When Will I See You Again".
 "I'll Love You Forever", "The Love in Me", and "When Will I See You Again" (duet with The Three Degrees) were released as singles.

 "Marathon of Life" was written by Ralf Stemmann for the Swedish film "Stockholm Marathon", where Anders played a small part.